 The Irish-born New York-based designer added another tweet saying he was “Humbled , delighted and excited to have dressed Her Royal Highness in my THEIACOUTURE gown.
 Her Royal Highness is a marvelous bright shining light in this world.”
 People reports Mr. O’Neill said the Duchess was the inspiration for his Spring 2019 bridal collection.
 Below, the designer at the Spring 2019 Bridal Show.

 More on how Meghan’s dress was created come via this Red Carpet Fashion Awards story:

 “When her stylist reached out to inquire if I could make a dress for her Australian press tour, I stopped everything we were doing (my bridal show was just a week away) and immediately went to work on Her Royal Highness’s gown.

 We completed the gown in 2 days, shipped it out and received confirmation that The Duchess LOVED it, but with one caveat.
 We needed to remake it with extra seam allowance.
 We knew immediately why this extra allowance was required, but Mum’s the word, and with less than one week to my bridal show, all hands were on deck once more, we re-made the gown and I literally had to run down Broadway that Friday night to catch the UPS truck making it with just 2 minutes to spare!”

 RCFA has a photo of the designer and his sketch of the gown.

-What fun reading about the logistics of getting the gown made and the last-minute adjustments made to accommodate Meghan’s pregnancy; you can see the entire RCFA piece here.
+What fun reading about the logistics of having the gown made and the last-minute adjustments to accommodate Meghan’s pregnancy; you can see the entire RCFA piece here.

 A busy day in Tonga and Sydney is ahead; here is a look at the schedule.